-The headlines scream of the carnage unfolding in Syria, with new allegations of the use of poison gas by the Bashar al-Assad regime.
-While the United Nations makes empty pronouncements and the major powers hurl meaningless threats of intervention, people on both sides of the conflict die in increasing numbers.
+The headlines scream of the carnage unfolding in Syria, with allegations of the use of poison gas by the Bashar al-Assad regime.
+While the United Nations makes empty pronouncements and the major powers hurl hollow threats of intervention, people on both sides of the conflict die in increasing numbers.

 Meanwhile, the Taliban continue to wreak havoc in Afghanistan, where a corrupt government clings to power while the United States, with a whimper, begins withdrawing at the end of its longest war.
 Mosques are bombed, leaving worshippers murdered or maimed as they gather to pray.
-Young girls and women are oppressed and abused as sharia law is imposed, shackling the country and its people to an oppressive seventh-century culture.
+Young girls and women are oppressed and abused as Sharia law is imposed.

 In Gaza, Palestinian rockets are regularly lobbed into the little nation of Israel, which retaliates with deadly ferocity.
-These skirmishes serve as a constant reminder of the centuries-old conflict for this hotly contested area—a conflict which has played such a prominent role in history down through the ages.
+These skirmishes serve as a constant reminder of the centuries-old conflict for this hotly contested area that has played such a prominent role in history down through the ages.

 Violence is just under the surface in Chechnya, with its ongoing conflict with Russia.
 Islamic extremists also flare up frequently in the Philippines, and the age-old feud in Northern Ireland between Protestants and Catholics breaks out from time to time.

 Pondering these intractable armed conflicts around the world resulting from ideological, nationalistic and internecine differences is enough to boggle the mind.
-These conditions vividly illustrate the poignant line in William Shakespeare’s play, Julius Caesar, “Cry ‘Havoc,’ and let slip the dogs of war…” Yes, “the dogs of war” are on the loose, wreaking havoc wherever possible.
+These conditions vividly illustrate the poignant line in William Shakespeare’s play, Julius Caesar, “Cry ‘Havoc,’ and let slip the dogs of war.”
+Yes, “the dogs of war” are on the loose, wreaking havoc wherever they can.